project-chip/connectedhomeip/examples/lock-app/nrfconnect/README.md

    You only need to specify the board name on the first build.
    See [Requirements](#requirements) for the names of compatible boards.

+The output `zephyr.hex` file will be available in the `build/zephyr/` directory.

+### Removing build artifacts

+If you're planning to build the example for a different board or make changes to the configuration, remove all build artifacts before building.
-3. Remove all build artifacts by running the following command:
+To do so, use the following command:

     $ rm -r build

+### Building with release configuration

-4. Build the example with the release configuration that disables the diagnostic features like logs and command-line interface by running the following command:
+To build the example with release configuration that disables the diagnostic features like logs and command-line interface, run the following command:

     $ west build -b board-name -- -DOVERLAY_CONFIG=third_party/connectedhomeip/config/nrfconnect/release.conf

 Remember to replace *board-name* with the name of the Nordic Semiconductor's board you own.

-The output `zephyr.hex` file will be available in the `/build/zephyr/` directory.

 <hr>

-### Building minimal binary

-In order to build the example with no diagnostic features like UART console or application logs, which should result in significantly smaller binary, run the following commands:

-        # Delete the build directory to make sure that no settings are cached
-        $ rm -rf build/

-        # Build the example using release config overlay
-        $ west build -b nrf52840dk_nrf52840 -- -DOVERLAY_CONFIG=third_party/connectedhomeip/config/nrfconnect/release.conf

 <a name="configuring"></a>

 ## Configuring the example

-The Zephyr ecosystem is highly configurable and allows you to modify many aspects of the application.
-The configuration system is based on Kconfig files and the settings can be modified using the menuconfig utility.
+The Zephyr ecosystem is based on Kconfig files and the settings can be modified using the menuconfig utility.

-To open the menuconfig utility, complete the following steps:
+To open the menuconfig utility, run the following command from the example directory:

-1. Go to the example directory by running the following command, with the *example-dir* directory name updated for your configuration:

-        $ cd example-dir

-2. Choose one of the following options:

-   - If you are running the build for the first time, run the following command:

-            $ west build -b nrf52840dk_nrf52840 -t menuconfig
+    $ west build -b board-name -t menuconfig

-   - If you are running a subsequent build, run the following command:

-            $ west build -t menuconfig

-   - If you are running menuconfig with ninja, run the following commands:

-            $ cd example-dir/build
-            $ ninja menuconfig
+Remember to replace *board-name* with the name of the Nordic Semiconductor's board you own.

 Changes done with menuconfig will be lost if the `build` directory is deleted.
 To make them persistent, save the configuration options in the `prj.conf` file.
 For more information, see the
 [Configuring nRF Connect SDK examples](../../../docs/guides/nrfconnect_examples_configuration.md) page.